vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/vtex-io-documentation-1-developing-storefront-apps-using-react-and-vtex-io/vtex-io-documentation-3-creating-the-new-app.md

   }
   ```

-5. If you want to import any React components previously developed for your new app, update the `dependencies` list with the name and. version of the app that runs the desired component.
+5. If you want to import any React components previously developed for your new app, update the `dependencies` list with the name and version of the app that runs the desired component.
 For example:

   ```diff
   "dependencies": {